 Where Does the Money Go from Ticket Sales?

-The nationally awarded Utah Valley Parade of Homes is wrapping up another phenomenal parade which included 40 homes on the route this year.
+The nationally awarded Utah Valley Parade of Homes wrapped up another phenomenal parade which included 24 homes on the route this year.
 Have you ever wondered where the money you paid for your ticket to the Parade of Homes is going?

 While you’re touring among the nearly 30,000 other attendees admiring these magnificent homes spread across our valley, we thought you might want to know the proceeds from the ticket sales are going right back into our community.

 First of all, the builder does not receive one penny from the ticket sales.
 In fact, they had to pay a fee just to be included in the parade.
 Many builders spend money out of their own pocket to promote their home throughout the parade as well as paying their own staff to take tickets and to maintain the home.

 The Utah Valley Home Builders Association hosts the forty-seven year-old tradition.
 With the sales of the tickets they have in turn given back particularly in the education circuit.
 They have long-established scholarships at Brigham Young University and at Utah Valley University and have awarded thousands of dollars to benefit many students pursuing an education.
 Additionally, the UVHBA offers several scholarships annually to members of the UVHBA and their families.

 Additionally, the UVHBA sold their eleventh Cougar House with the proceeds going to the endowed scholarship program at Brigham Young University.
 “This was our largest amount we have donated to date,” explained Steve Caldwell, Executive Officer for the UVHBA.
 The profit from this home was more than $305,000 tipping the total of the funds to over $2 million.